 Fairly Calculating Pain, Suffering, Disability, and Metal Suffering

 Individuals who sustain brain injuries experience significant physical pain and mental suffering.
 To fully compensate for what has been lost we must show through both lay and professional witnesses’ the personal pain and emotional and psychological trauma that comes with a TBI.
-Loss of quality of life has value and the Walkup brain injury litigation team knows how to demonstrate the impact of impaired quality of life.
+Loss of quality of life has value and the San Francisco brain injury team knows how to demonstrate the impact of impaired quality of life.